MasonJacKK29/Kernel-HVCI-Spoof-Detection/README.md

 # Core Isolation Spoof Detector

 "This Detection is a forcing function.
 In an anti-cheat that mandates HVCI, an attacker cannot bypass this without a signed hypervisor of their own — every other path is blocked.
+"This standalone binary is a reference implementation.
+Any user-mode admin attacker can inject into the process and tamper with results (patch NtQuerySystemInformation in-process or patch the CPUID call site).
+For production use, integrate the detection logic into your anti-cheat's protected binary and apply process mitigation policies.
+Signed/attested telemetry is recommended if the result is trusted server-side."

 A tiny, dependency-free Windows tool that detects **HVCI / Core Isolation (Memory Integrity) spoofing** — a technique cheats and rootkits use to load